Cholesterol is not something to be scared of

 The main role of cholesterol is stabilizing the cell membranes.
 They help with membrane fluidity, permeability, and general organization.
 It makes sure your cells don’t fall apart or leak substances.
-Other roles of cholesterol include the synthesis of steroids, hormones, and vitamin D. We have all heard about how important all of these things are, so let’s start off with respecting the life-preserving roles cholesterol has.
+Other roles of cholesterol include the synthesis of steroids, hormones, and vitamin D. We have all heard how important these are, so let’s start off with respecting the life-preserving roles cholesterol has.

 Without cholesterol, there is no life.
-They play vital roles in biological function.
+It plays vital roles in biological function.
 People seem to forget that when talking about lowering your cholesterol levels… Don’t worry – we won’t let you forget.

 Your body has an excellent system in place for this to work.
 There are special transporters called “lipoproteins” that help with this.
 They have the ability to hold fatty molecules (like cholesterol, triglycerides, and phospholipids) while moving freely in the blood.
 The properties of the lipoproteins allow cholesterol and triglycerides to travel in the bloodstream to get to where they need to go.
 You do not need to know much more than that, but there is a picture below for your reference.
 The entire ball structure is the lipoprotein, and the arrows point to specific parts that make it up.